MSU-NatSci/DomainAccessibilityAudit/README.md

   When git is used, these files can be added to `.git/info/exclude` to avoid warnings when the application is updated.
   The container will have to be restarted in production.
+- I set an admin password in the `.env` file but I can't log in.
+What is going on ?
+  The variables passed to the Docker container with the `.env` file on the host are used only when the container is created, and the container is not updated when the file is modified afterwards.
+If you have modified the `.env` file after launching the application for the first time, you can simply delete the containers and recreate them.
+Since they don't contain any data (which is saved in a Docker volume), you will not lose any saved audit data.
+  `docker-compose down`
+  `docker-compose up -d`
+  The administrator user is only created the first time the application is launched with an administrator password.
+If you have started it once with a password but without `ADMIN_USERNAME`, it will have been created with the default `admin` username.
+You can use that name to log in and modify the user name.
+  Also make sure the `.env` file is created in the same directory as the `README.md` file, and that `ADMIN_USERNAME` and `ADMIN_PASSWORD` are uppercase.

 ## Current issues
 - Browsers and drivers might crash sometimes, resulting in scan errors, but the audit will recover and continue.